-Basics OPC UA > Integrated security concept

-Secure Channel

-- OPC UA uses private and public keys to establish secure channels between client and server - Once a secure connection is established, the client and server generate a shared private key for signing and encrypting messages.
+Secure Channel OPC UA uses private and public keys to establish secure channels between client and server Once a secure connection is established, the client and server generate a shared private key for signing and encrypting messages.
+Security policies OPC UA uses the following security policies to protect messages: No security All messages are unsecured.

-Security policies

-OPC UA uses the following security policies to protect messages:

-- No security

-- All messages are unsecured.
 To use these security policies, connect to a "None" endpoint of a server.

-- Sign

-All messages are signed.
+Sign All messages are signed.
 This allows the integrity of the received messages to be checked.
 Manipulations are detected.
 To use these security policies, connect to a "Sign" endpoint of a server.

-Sign & encrypt

-All messages are signed and encrypted.
+Sign &amp; encrypt All messages are signed and encrypted.
 This allows the integrity of the received messages to be checked.
 Manipulations are detected.
 Due to the encryption, no attacker can read the content of the message.
-To use these security policies, connect to a "Sign & Encrypt" endpoint of a server.
+To use these security policies, connect to a "Sign &amp; Encrypt" endpoint of a server.

-The security guidelines are additionally named according to the algorithms used.
 Example: "Basic256Sha256 - Sign & Encrypt" means: Secure Endpoint, supports a set of algorithms for 256-bit hashing and 256-bit encryption.
 Please note that the encryption of the communication can affect CPU performance and therefore the response time of the entire system!